Azareal/Gosora/README.md

 * github.com/shirou/gopsutil For pulling information on CPU and memory usage.

   * github.com/StackExchange/wmi Dependency for gopsutil on Windows.

+  * golang.org/x/sys/windows Also a dependency for gopsutil on Windows.

 * github.com/gorilla/websocket Needed for Gosora's Optional WebSockets Module.